saurabh-2905/var-diag/README.md

 This repository also contains the implementation of **SOTA** methods that we used to benchmark our performance.
 <!-- This branch contains the code used to produce the results for *VarLogger: Anomaly Detection in IoT Sensor Nodes* publication. -->

-The fault detection in VarLogger works in two parts: **a) Logging:** collecting the training data from the sensor nodes defining the correct behavior of the sensor nodes; **b) Training:** using the collected data to train lightwieght fault detection models based on extracted features.
+The fault detection in VarLogger works in two parts:
+**a) Logging**: collecting the training data from the sensor nodes defining the correct behavior of the sensor nodes; **b) Training**: using the collected data to train lightwieght fault detection models based on extracted features.

 ## Node Client Library
 This is the micropython library used **Logging**.
 VarLogger collects event traces from the sensor nodes which are further used for training and detection.
 Event trace is a time series data collected by monitoring the execution of code line by line running on the deployed sensor nodes.